-The Government hopes that businesses will develop an "appropriate and effective response" to modern slavery and will take "further action" over and above the requirement to produce a statement.
+The government encourages all businesses to develop an "appropriate and effective response" to modern slavery and confirms that businesses may choose to take further action over and above the requirements in the MSA.

 Who must publish a statement?

 Under section 54, "commercial organisations" (meaning companies and partnerships, wherever formed or incorporated) must publish a statement if they supply goods or services and have an annual turnover over a minimum threshold - currently set at £36 million.
 The organisation must be carrying on all or part of its business in the UK to be caught, but the relevant turnover is global turnover, and includes the turnover of any subsidiaries as well as the organisation itself.
 Even if an organisation pursues primarily charitable or educational aims or purely public functions, provided it engages in commercial activities and meets the minimum threshold, it will have to produce a statement.